Teddy Bridgewater Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Recent Performances

-- In last week's outing against the Raiders, Bridgewater had 334 yards while completing 71.4% of his passes, while throwing three touchdowns with three interceptions.
+- In last week's outing against the Raiders, Bridgewater racked up 334 yards while completing 71.4% of his passes, while throwing three touchdowns with three interceptions.

-- Bridgewater has racked up 687 passing yards (229.0 per game) and has a 64.1% completion percentage this year (66-of-103) while throwing six touchdowns and four interceptions over his last three games.
+- Over his last three games, Bridgewater has recorded 687 passing yards (229.0 per game) while connecting on 66 of 103 passes (64.1% completion percentage), with six touchdowns and four interceptions.

 Bridgewater's Denver Teammates